maximilien/knfun/README.md

 ### Splitting Traffic

-We can now show the details of the `summary-fn` function so we can see the various revisions and tags in order split traffic 50/50 between the revisions tagged `sync` and `async`.
+We can show the details of the `summary-fn` function so we can see the various revisions and tags in order split traffic 50/50 between the revisions tagged `sync` and `async`.

 ```bash
 kn service describe summary-fn